 Skip to Content

-Home > Wellness > Health Library > Walking Cast for Plantar Fasciitis
+Home > Wellness > Health Library > Walking boot or cast for plantar fasciitis

 plantar fasciitis.
 Simpler treatments—such as

 rest, ice, heel cups, or cushions—are usually tried before a walking

 Having your foot in a boot or cast for several weeks

 causes some weakening of the foot, ankle, and calf muscles and some loss of

 flexibility.
 After the boot or cast is removed, you will need some rehabilitation to

 restore strength and range of motion.
 But a boot or cast forces you to rest your

 foot.
 This rest may be very